bishoyromany/nginx-php-autoinstaller/readme.md

 ## What are the available actions ?

+1. Create new website by running `nginx-add-website`.

+   #### You'd be asked to add the following inputs

+   1. website domain name [default sample.nginx]
+   2. webiste type [default laravel]
+   3. website github repository [default none -> generates an empty folder, with hello worled index file]
+   4. to view the website just run, `nginx-restart` then visit the domain name you entered, by default it's [sample.nginx](http://smaple.nginx)

-1. Start nginx server, and PHP by running `nginx-start`.
+2. Start nginx server, and PHP by running `nginx-start`.
-2. Stop nginx server, and PHP by running `nginx-stop`.
+3. Stop nginx server, and PHP by running `nginx-stop`.
-3. Restart nginx server, and PHP by running `nginx-restart`.
+4. Restart nginx server, and PHP by running `nginx-restart`.
-4. Install environment variables, and creating required folders by running `nginx-install`.
+5. Install environment variables, and creating required folders by running `nginx-install`.

 ## What is the structure of the folder